Founded in 2003

 Orange County, California

-Featuring a diverse body of work that is innovative and artistic, Backhausdance has received 15 nominations and 10 Lester Horton Awards from the Dance Resource Center of Los Angeles for achievements in choreography, design and performance, helping propel them to the forefront of Southern California contemporary dance.
-The repertory includes powerful, athletic dances; emotionally charged dramatic pieces; and whimsical, humorous glimpses at the human experience.
-The company also offers concert pieces with a focus on younger audiences that incorporates a master class workshop component.
+Featuring deeply human and emotional creations that are infused with a sense of humor and theatricality, Backhausdance is the recipient of 10 Lester Horton Awards from Dance Resource Center of Los Angeles for achievements in choreography, design and performance, helping propel them to the forefront of Southern California contemporary dance.
+Grounded in an eclectic and dynamic vocabulary with a wonderful sense of fluidity and strength, the company’s repertory includes powerful, athletic dances; emotionally charged dramatic pieces; and whimsical, humorous glimpses at the human experience.
+Backhausdance also offers concert pieces with a focus on younger audiences that incorporates a master class workshop component.

 As a member of the Arts Teach artist roster and part of the Segerstrom Center for the Arts Education and Community Programs, Backhausdance serves thousands of public and private school children throughout Orange and San Bernardino Counties each year.
-The company is also part of the Lincoln Center Aesthetic Education Program through McCallum Theatre Institute.
+The company is also partners with McCallum Theatre Education to advance the belief that all human beings are inherently creative.
+Since its launch in 1997, the program has served more than 620,000 students, educators and community members with performances and arts education experiences.

-A life-changing experience for pre-professional and professional dancers, the company hosts an annual Summer Intensives at Chapman University.
-Backhausdance is dedicated to making this powerful program accessible to the dance community and provides scholarships for nearly half of the more than 100 participants.
+A life-changing experience for pre-professional and professional dancers, the company hosts an annual Summer Intensive at Chapman University.
+Backhausdance is dedicated to making this powerful program accessible to the dance community and provides scholarships for nearly half of the more than 170 participants.